xfree123/docker-bamboo-server/README.md

    a warning will be logged and an attempt will be made to access the trust store without a password which will skip validation of the trust store contents.

+* `ATL_TOMCAT_COMPRESSION`
+   Enables HTTP compression.
+The acceptable values for the parameter are "off" (disable compression), "on" (allow compression, which causes text data to be compressed), "force" (forces compression in all cases), or a numerical integer value (which is equivalent to "on",
+   but specifies the minimum amount of data before the output is compressed).
+If the content-length is not known and compression is set to "on" or more aggressive, the output will also be compressed.
+If not specified, this attribute is not declared and defaults to "off".

+* `ATL_TOMCAT_COMPRESSIBLEMIMETYPE`
+   A comma separated list of MIME types for which HTTP compression may be used.
+Only applicable if ATL_TOMCAT_COMPRESSION is declared.
+   The default value is "text/html,text/xml,text/plain,text/css,text/javascript,application/javascript,application/json,application/xml".

+* `ATL_TOMCAT_COMPRESSIONMINSIZE`
+   If compression is set to "on" or "force", then this attribute may be used to specify the minimum amount of data before the output is compressed.
+If not specified, this attribute is defaults to "2048".

 ## Access Log Settings

 You can set the maximum number of days for access logs to be retained before being deleted.
 The default value of -1 means never delete old files.